-If you ever find yourself looking for a quiet place to reflect in Wilmington, you’d be hard pressed to find a better setting than Marian Coffin Gardens.
+If you ever find yourself looking for a quiet place to reflect in Wilmington, you’d be hard-pressed to find a better setting than Marian Coffin Garden.
 Lavishly sprawling on the grounds of the now empty Gibraltar estate, the gardens are soul cleansing to behold.

-Open to the public year round, the gardens, now renamed to the Marian Coffin Gardens, is the closest recreation of Coffin’s vision.
-Preservation Delaware used a painstaking precision in repairing the weather worn statues, replacing weeds with the original plants whenever possible, and restoring the beautiful flagstones and marble stairs throughout.
-Finally, the swimming pool was converted into a beautiful lotus pond, supporting local wildlife like dragonflies and frogs.
-The dynamic brilliance of Marian Coffin’s work now stands available for all to wonder and enjoy.
+Open to the public year-round, the Marian Coffin Gardens at Gibraltar remains the most intact extant Coffin garden.
+Preservation Delaware used painstaking precision in repairing the weather-worn statues, replacing weeds with the original plants whenever possible, and restoring the beautiful flagstones and marble stairs throughout.
+Finally, the swimming pool was converted into a reflecting pond.
+The dynamic brilliance of Marian Coffin’s work now stands available for all to enjoy.

 The Marian Coffin Gardens are located at 1405 Greenhill Avenue, Wilmington Delaware